FrendaWinter/Operating-System-Concepts/Exercises/Chapter_1.md

 #### 1.2.
 We have stressed the need for an operating system to make efficient use of the computing hardware.
 When is it appropriate for the operating system to forsake this principle and to “waste” resources?
 Why is such a system not really wasteful?

+- **Enhance reliability and security:** Duplicating data and using more computing power for security purposes may seems resources heavy but this is crucial for the GOV systems or infrastructure systems

+- **Support virtualization:** Virtual machines and containerized environment use additional resources to emulate hardware or isolate processes, but provide flexibility, and isolation for specific purposes, like testing or malware analysis

 ---

 #### 1.3.
 What is the main difficulty that a programmer must overcome in writing an operating system for a real-time environment?